bids-standard/bids-specification/src/appendices/entities.md

 # Entities

-This section compiles the entities (key-value pairs within file names) described throughout this specification, and describes each.
+This section compiles the entities (key-value pairs within filenames) described throughout this specification, and describes each.

 A general introduction to entities is given in the section on [filename structure](../common-principles.md#filenames).